 I will start with a brief description of Canadian retirement income system.
-At retirement, most Canadians will receive an income from one or more of the following pension schemes, which are financed using different approaches.
+At retirement, most Canadians will receive an income from one or more of the following pension schemes.
 The Old Age Security (OAS) Program is financed on a pay-as-you-go basis, which means that there is no fund.
 The Canada Pension Plan (CPP), which is similar to the Québec Pension Plan, is financed through contributions paid in equal parts by the employer and employees.
 The contribution rate of 9.9% in 2009 and thereafter will provide Plan assets equal to approximately 25% of the Plan's liability in about 15 years.
-Finally, our retirement system allows employers and individuals to participate in occupational private pension plans and Registered Retirement Savings Plans -individual tax-sheltered saving accounts, which are fully funded.
+Finally, our retirement system allows employers and individuals to participate in occupational private pension plans and Registered Retirement Savings Plans, which are intended to be fully funded.
 Given these three main sources of income, it is reasonable to say that the Canadian system is expected to be funded at about 40% of future liabilities.
 A diversified funding approach allows Canada's retirement income system to be less vulnerable to changes in economic, market and demographic conditions than systems in countries that use a single funding approach.
-In addition, according to international organizations, the Canadian approach, based on a mix of public and private pensions, is an effective way to provide for retirement income needs.
+In addition, according to international organizations, the Canadian approach based on a mix of public and private pensions is an effective way to provide for retirement income needs.